Making a New World: Social and cultural movements

 Several of the songs on Making a New World are also based upon social and cultural movements that followed the conclusion of World War I. "Between Nations" addresses the futility of war and the fragility of the peace that resulted from the conflict, as well as how the Paris Peace Conference of 1919 helped lead to the formation of the United Nations.
 "Beyond That of Courtesy" is about the women's suffrage movement in France, with references to the Inter-Allied Women's Conference that followed World War I, the leaders of whom eventually made a presentation to the League of Nations, in the first instance of women formally participating in international negotiations.
 The song's repeated chorus warning against a situation in which "the recommendations have no force beyond that of courtesy" reflects an intention for suffragettes to be taken seriously as civil activists.
 Although not explicitly addressed in the song, Field Music used written material from their IWM performances to link the suffrage movement highlighted in the former to the elections decades later of female leaders like Sirimavo Bandaranaike and Margaret Thatcher.
-"Beyond That of Courtesy" also eludes to the failures of cooperation that ultimately led to the downfall of the League of Nations.
+"Beyond That of Courtesy" also alludes to the failures of cooperation that ultimately led to the downfall of the League of Nations.

 "Best Kept Garden" is a song about urban planning, and the social housing reforms made by Christopher Addison, the British Minister of Reconstruction after World War I. The subject resonated with David because his parents grew up in a housing estate established after World War II.
 During writing the song, he consulted a social geographer acquaintance about housing estates built as a result of the Addison Act, such as Becontree in London, and Wythenshawe in south Manchester.
 The lyrics of the song are from the perspective of a Becontree resident, and it was inspired by "best-kept garden competitions" organised after the war for encouraging working-class families to keep their gardens in good shape.
 These competitions stemmed from the government's lack of trust in residents to properly maintain the gardens, and David considered them "a slightly patronising mix of attrition good intentions".
 The judges in the competitions were often rent collectors, which sometimes resulted in a family in one estate hiding from a rent collector while another showed off their garden, a juxtaposition he considered illustrative of the British class system.